-• The FY22 Adopted Budget reflects a net County dollar increase of \$188,025 or 15.5% over the FY21 Adopted Budget.
-This increase is driven by increases in Personal Services of \$49,723, increases in Other Purchased Services of \$115,000, and increases in Travel of \$19,360.
-There were four Alternate Service Level requests associated with the County Commissioners and Manager's Office, three of which were funded including \$60,000 to continue a contract with a lobbyist, \$10,400 for development of an internship program, \$30,000 for a Citizen Survey, and a request for a Marketing Department that was not included.
+- The FY22 Recommended Budget reflects a net County dollar increase of \$87,625 or 7.2% over the FY21 Adopted Budget.
+This increase is driven by increases in Personal Services of \$39,323, increases in Other Purchased Services of \$24,800 (for the new Agenda Management Program), and increases in Travel of \$19,360. - There are three Alternate Service Level requests associated with the County Commissioners and Manager's Office.
+There is a request for \$60,000 to continue a contract with a lobbyist, a request for a Marketing Department, and a request for the development of an internship program.
 Additional information on these requests can be found in the appendices.